-In this article, we tackle some of the common myths and misconceptions about antidepressants.
+So in this article, we tackle some of these common myths and misconceptions about antidepressants and spread awareness about the condition and its treatment.

 #1.
 Antidepressants are addictive.